sutekina/sutekina-web/README.md

 # sutekina web
-nodejs frontend implementation for cmyui's gulag. the code isn't good, i tried to make it easy to work with but that came at the cost of the code, for prettier code look at sutekina-api. xx
+nodejs frontend implementation for cmyui's gulag. the code isn't good, i tried to make it easy to work with but that came at the cost of the code, for prettier code look at sutekina-api. xx another note, this code isn't focused on performance but rather user friendliness, i could and might in the future do all information querying serverside rather than to interact with the api but this is cleaner to work with imo.

 ## requirements
 `NODE JS LTS`